Alerion-SuperMileage-UL/ALER-ION-open-source-fuel-cell/README.md

 The nickel back support were made with 0.1mm x 4mm 99.6% pure nickel strip, which was cut to the desired length. **Be sure to use pure nickel as nickel plated steel will rust.**

 These nickel strips were held in place using a small amount of silicone.
-For further improvements, some feature in the graphit flow plates should be added to accurately position the back support strips.
+For further improvements, some feature in the graphite flow plates should be added to accurately position the back support strips.

 ## Sealing interface with negative current collector and end plate